Splode/hackwild/_drafts/jekyll-vue-part-one.md

 ---
 layout: post
 title: Jekyll Static Site Generation with Vue.js Single File Components - Part One
-# title: Jekyll with Vue.js and Single File Components Workflow - Part One
+description: Create a statically generated site with Jekyll with Vue Single File Components and webpack optimizations.
-description: test
 tags: Jekyll
 category: Jekyll
 ---

-webpack offers many benefits including the ability to compile Vue Single File Components (SFC) into standard JavaScript modules for use throughout our Jekyll site.
+Static Site Generators (SSG) are aweseome and Jekyll is certainly one of the most robust options.
+It's stable, well supported and straightforward.
+What makes it even better?
+The reactivity of Vue.js Single File Components (SFC) and webpack optimizations ⚡.

+In this two-part series we'll combine the configurability of Jekyll SSG with the reactivity of Vue.
+In part one, we'll cover starting a new Jekyll project, installing Vue, and configuring webpack.
+In part two, we'll integrate Vue SFCs into our Jekyll layouts, and implement cache-control with webpack.

 This tutorial will assume a basic knowledge of [Jekyll](https://jekyllrb.com/) and [Vue.js](https://vuejs.org/).

 ## Setting Up the Project

-Let's start off by scaffolding a new Jekyll project.
+We'll begin by scaffolding a new Jekyll project.
+If you don't have Jekyll installed, check out the [official installation guide](https://jekyllrb.com/).

 ### New Jekyll Project